Skip to content

 Academic recognition

-If education documents have been issued at a foreign institution, the academic acknowledgement of the qualification, the identification of the equivalent subjects and their transfer into the Lithuanian evaluation system are required.
-The acknowledgement of the applicant’s education documents is performed by the University under the procedure set out by the University.
+If education documents of the applicant have been issued at a foreign institution, the academic acknowledgement of the qualification, the identification of the equivalent subjects and their transfer into the Lithuanian evaluation system are required.

-Procedure for submitting documents:
+Procedure for submitting documents for academic recognition:

 • the bachelor’s diploma and diploma supplement;